infracost/terraform-provider-infracost/docs/data-sources/aws_sqs_queue.md

 ## Argument Reference

 * `resources` - (Required) The IDs of the SQS Queues to apply the estimated usage.
-* `monthly_requests` - (Optional) The estimate in number of requests to SQS
+* `monthly_requests` - (Optional) The estimated monthly requests to SQS.
-* `request_size` - (Optional) The size of the requests to SQS, SQS bills in 64kb chunks.
-So if you process 1000000 requests at 128kb you pay for 2000000 requests.
+* `request_size` - (Optional) The size of the requests to SQS, SQS bills in 64KB chunks.
+So if you process 1,000,000 requests at 128KB you pay for 2,000,000 requests.

 ### Usage values